Sanibel Island Arts & Crafts Fair

 Price: There is a $6 toll to cross the Sanibel Causeway bridge from Fort Myers.
 You can pay with cash, or with your Leeway or Sunpass transponder.
-There is also a suggested $5 donation at the gate, with the proceeds being used to meet community needs, fund local scholarships and “for human service needs worldwide.”
-Festival goers are also asked to bring canned goods and other non-perishable foods for the benefit of the Fort Myers Soup Kitchen.
+There is also a suggested $5 donation at the gate, with the proceeds being used to meet worthy causes on Sanibel Island, in Lee County and around the world.
+To the right are some of the organizations that the Rotary Club of Sanibel-Captiva has supported with the proceeds it derives from the festival.

 Parking: Free parking is available across the street from the A&C Fair at the play house.
 When this location fills up signs will direct visitors to numerous other locations.
 These locations will have a shuttle system to provide a ride to the fair.
 The shuttle is free with plenty of room for all.

 - “In order to preserve the quality of our show and ensure the best possible art buying experience for the Fair’s visitors, we limit the amount of artists we accept based on available space.”

 - To further encourage top entries and the highest quality work, the Sanibel-Captiva Rotary Club also awards cash prizes to artists in several categories.